 Logging into Cisco IOS expected the RADIUS server to respond with:

-- Authorization – this where the RADIUS server passes the attribute-value pairs (AVP) back to the RADIUS authenticator
+- Authorization – this where the RADIUS server passes the attribute-value pairs (AVP) back to the RADIUS authenticator (Cisco IOS-based switch or router, in this example), which can then decide what to let the user do.

-When I got into 802.1X, the thing that blew my mind was that I could pass a VLAN back to the RADIUS client, and it would apply that VLAN tag to every Ethernet frame that was dropped onto the wired network.
+When I got into 802.1X, the thing that blew my mind was that I could pass a VLAN back to the RADIUS client, and it would apply that VLAN tag to every Ethernet frame that was put onto the wired network.
 For a university, based on a Windows group (though it could have been any criteria), students go on the âstudent VLANâ and staff goes on a âstaff VLAN,â which probably have different firewall rules and content controls, all while using the same SSID.

 Hybrid Approach